Conduit Account Management & Finances (Raise by ActBlue)

 All donor refunds and chargebacks are subtracted from the pending funds we are waiting to send to you each week, so it is possible your refund or chargeback amount may surpass your pending amount.
 This means you will see a negative balance in your account.
 If this happens, we must wait for you to raise enough money to bring your account to at least net zero before sending your payout.

-If you are finished fundraising and decide not to reactivate your account, please email us, and we’ll be happy to help you with the next steps!
+If you are finished fundraising and decide not to reactivate your account, please contact us, and we’ll be happy to help you with the next steps!
 Whether you have questions or have a deactivated account with a negative balance, you can always reach out to us for the help you need.